A Highly Experienced Trial Lawyer for Parents in Orland Park, Joliet, Will County, Tinley Park, and Frankfort

 If, given all the above considerations, the judge concludes that the move is best for the child, they will issue a new custody and visitation order that reallocates the parenting responsibilities for the child's education, health, religious life, and extracurricular activities based on the new distance between the parents.

 Protect Your Rights Regarding Parental Relocation

-Contact the Law Offices of Carr, O’Rourke & Ernst, LTD today to schedule a time to discuss your child relocation issues in Cook County.
+Contact the Law Offices of Carr, O’Rourke & Ernst, LTD today or give us a call to schedule a time to discuss your child relocation issues in Cook County.
 Free initial consultations available.